opencybersecurityalliance/casp/Plugfests/2023-06-13-USC/Results/project_results.md

   - Murphy’s Law LLP threat intel analysts created this IOB STIX bundle to share with their ISAC
   - ISAC TAXII server has IOB bundle available to automation for other community members
-  - On Deck Holdings pull the IOB STIX bundle from the ISAC TAXII server to process with their automation -Day 2: On Deck Holdings
+  - On Deck Holdings pull the IOB STIX bundle from the ISAC TAXII server to process with their automation
+- Day 2: On Deck Holdings
   - Execution of shared Kestrel Huntbook allows for On Deck to detect and correlate similar threat activity on their network

 ### Which Orgs demonstrated IoB